cander/hbc/README.md

+This is a fork of [jimmoffitt/HBC](https://github.com/jimmoffitt/hbc).
+As of `84b256f` that fork did not implement all the things described in the README below.

 This is a fork of [Twitter/HBC](https://github.com/twitter/hbc) that supports streaming from a Gnip PowerTrack 2.0 stream.

 ## Introduction <a class='tall' id='introduction'>&nbsp;</a>